Stephanie-Onuoha/careforward-ai-portfolio/README.md

 Side-by-side comparison of the manual process and the AI-enabled future state across 14 process steps and three decision gateways.
 Every future state activity shows the AI component (purple), the time saving (green), and the human accountability checkpoint preserved.

 ### RACI Matrix
 23 activities across 8 roles including a dedicated AI System column.
 Governance principle: no AI activity is final without human sign-off.
-Every medication and clinical decision has a human as Accountable — AI holds no A roles.
+Every medication and clinical decision has a human as Accountable; AI holds no Accountablility roles.

 ### Executive Summary
 One-page board-ready summary with headline stats, four opportunity cards with dissertation metrics, ROI summary, and architecture recommendation.
 Designed for LinkedIn sharing and portfolio showcasing.